SecretFoundation/SNIPs/SNIP-52.md

 In order to generate a unique Notification ID for each subsequent event, clients and contracts MUST produce a number only used once (i.e., a nonce) as input to the hash function.
 They must share an understanding for how/when to increment the nonce so that clients can continue to derive new Notification IDs offline.

-To meet these criteria, a simple counter scheme is used to derive new nonce values, meaning that the nonce MUST increment by exactly one for each new notification.
+For channels operating in [Counter Mode](#modes-counter-mode-vs-txhash-mode), a simple counter scheme is used to derive new nonce values, meaning that the nonce MUST increment by exactly one for each new notification.
 That way, clients and contracts are able to keep their nonce values in sync.

 ### Notification Data